Is there anything more enjoyable than a well-crafted drink? Not in our opinion.

 - This recipe calls for the following ingredients: Mixture of Cointreau or Triple Sec, Gin, lemon Juice, and (occasionally) Sugar.

 In 1919, London’s Ciro Club introduced this cocktail to the public.
 Anyone with a sweet tooth should steer clear of this one; only those who prefer sour fruits will find it enjoyable.
 Adding Cointreau or Triple Sec and a generous amount of Lemon or lime juice to a gin-based popular cocktail can cause your taste receptors to go haywire.

 If you don’t want to use egg whites in this drink, you may substitute a vegan alternative.
 Due to the color of the beverage, it is referred to as the “White Lady.”
 Laurel and Hardy are rumored to have enjoyed this beverage.
 Adding sugar to this refreshing drink defeats the purpose of using so much fresh lemon juice.
 Negroni and Mojito enthusiasts will love this.

 Long Island Iced Tea

 Sometimes you just want a drink that will get the job done, and elegance and refinement are thrown to the wind.
-A boozy concoction of four liqueurs and four different spirits, together with lemon juice, club soda or cola, is perfect simple syrup for such occasions.
+A boozy concoction of five different types of spirits (Tequila, Vodka, White Rum, Cointreau, Gin) together with lemon juice, club soda or cola, is perfect simple syrup for such occasions.
 It shouldn’t all come together in a single cocktail glass, yet it does.